mguideng/rvest-scrape-glassdoor/README.md

 About
 -----

-Scrape *Glassdoor.com* for company reviews.
+Web scrape *Glassdoor.com* for company reviews in R (using rvest).
 Prep text data for text analytics.

 Demo
 ----